In this issue:

 How to improve the quality of your audits

-ICAEW Insights focuses on the upcoming new quality management standards for audit.
+ICAEW Insights and the Audit and Assurance Faculty focus on the upcoming new quality management standards for audit.

 CCAB Guidance updated and approved by HM Treasury

 The Consultative Committee of Accountancy Bodies (CCAB) has published the latest version of its Anti-Money Laundering Guidance for the Accountancy Sector, together with the Tax Appendix and the Insolvency Appendix, following the Treasury’s approval of all three documents.